kubernetes-sigs/kro/examples/eks-cluster-mgmt/README.md

 18. Add a workload cluster by adding a manifest for it under `clusters/`.
 Refer to `clusters/workload-cluster1.yaml` as an example.
 19. Include the new cluster manifest in `clusters/kustomization.yaml`.
+20. Add the cluster name and corresponding account number in `charts-values/ack-multi-account/values.yaml`.
+21. Commit/push the changes to Git.

 ## Known issues